exercism/legacy-docs/about/README.md

 If you want to follow the high-level goings-on of the Exercism project, watch the [discussions][] repository, and sign up for the [newsletter][].

+You can also check out our high-level [roadmap][].

 ## The Product

 The product consists of a website and a command-line client (CLI).

-We are currently investing our efforts in design research and product design.
+We are currently investing our efforts in design research and product design towards a complete redesign and re-implementation of the website.
+As such, we would recommend that you do not invest time and effort in submitting changes to the website at this time.

-While we welcome fixes and improvements to the existing site, we are taking a step back from it and doing design research from scratch.
-You can read more about this in the article [The Delightful Design of Exercism][design-of-exercism].
+You can read more about our decision to do a full redesign in the article [The Delightful Design of Exercism][design-of-exercism], and the results of our first six months of work in the [resulting design documents][ux-insights].

-The website lives in the [exercism/exercism.io][exercism-io] GitHub repository, whereas the CLI is in [exercism/cli][cli].
+You can get an overview of how the current product is put together in the [architecture][] document.

 ## The Curriculum

 The curriculum is much more like a traditional open source project than the product is.
-It consists of many small, well-defined components, and it is a lot easier to contribute to.
+It consists of many small, well-defined components.
+If you wish to contribute to Exercism, we highly recommend contributing to the individual language tracks that make up the curriculum, or to the common pool of problem specifications.

-The goal of the curriculum is to create many small, trivial exercises.
-These provide lots of achievable challenges, giving people many small wins.

-There is a common pool of exercises and the exercises are implemented in many different programming languages.

-We have a library, [Trackler][trackler], that provides a unified interface to the entire curriculum.
+You can read more about [what our aim is for a language track[goals-exercism].

-### The Common Pool
+### The Problem Specifications

-An exercise is a description of a problem to solve.
+A problem specification is a description of a problem to solve.
 This description is not specific to any particular programming language or library or tool.

 An example is: